Embarking on a cross country journey?

 1 Week Before The Move

 One of the first things you should focus on a week before moving cross country is transferring all your prescriptions to local pharmacies in your new neighborhood.
-This will ensure access to necessary medications once you arrive at your new home.
+Once you arrive at your new home, this will ensure access to necessary medications.

 Things To Keep In Mind